-I recently got a chance to have lunch and a nice visit with Jerry Corbetta.
-While visiting I asked for and got his permission to add his story to this site.
-It is something I've always wanted to do since his story has much relevance to this site.
-Most, if not all of the memorabilia you'll see on these pages are from my personal collection.
-A lot of the information is from an interview that I did with him in 1997.
+Awhile back I got a chance to have lunch and a nice visit with Jerry Corbetta.
+While visiting I asked for, and received his permission to add his story to this site.
+It is something I've always wanted to do since his story has so much relevance to this site.
+Most, if not all of the memorabilia you'll see on these pages are from my personal collection, and the information provided is from an interview that I did with him in 1997.

 Jerry was born in 1947 in Denver, CO and it didn't take long for people to take notice.
 Here is a newspaper clipping from The Denver Post announcing a music festival where he was to perform at age 4.
 Pretty amazing!